h1hakz/Scout/README.md

 Please feel free to add your own keywords in keywordfile.txt before running.

-There is also a functionality where you can blacklist the file extenstion to avoid looking on those.
+There is also a functionality were you can blacklist the file extenstion to avoid looking on those.

 For that simply edit fileBlackList.txt and customize as per your need.
-This is the most effective way where it will only look on to the extention which is in scope.
+This is the most effective way were it will only look on to the extention which is in scope.

 ```
 python scout.py /foldertolookin/ /pathofscout/Scout/keywordfile.txt